argilla-io/distilabel/docs/sections/how_to_guides/advanced/assigning_resources_to_step.md

 # Assigning resources to a `Step`

-When dealing with complex pipelines that gets executed in a distributed environment with abundant resources (CPUs and GPUs), sometimes it's necessary to allocate these resources judiciously among the `Step`s.
+When dealing with complex pipelines that get executed in a distributed environment with abundant resources (CPUs and GPUs), sometimes it's necessary to allocate these resources judiciously among the `Step`s.
 This is why `distilabel` allows to specify the number of `replicas`, `cpus` and `gpus` for each `Step`.
 Let's see that with an example:

 ```python
 from distilabel.pipeline import Pipeline